 Here, she presents us with an ugly scene from the battlefield.
 The sibilant ‘s’ sounds fuse with the harsh cacophony of ‘shrapnel’ and ‘stinking’ to recreate the goriness and ignominy of the soldier’s brutal end.
 The use of the word ‘scythed’ as a verb demonstrates how quickly and effortlessly the young man’s life is erased.
 Just as a farmer takes a scythe to harvest crops, we visualize how swathes of young men were killed in their prime and make us think of The Grim Reaper on a particularly violent spree.

-The ellipsis after ‘mud’ gives us a moment to breathe and pause before the soldier lifts himself up from the ground.
+In this section of ‘Last Post’ by Carol Ann Duffy, the ellipsis after ‘mud’ gives us a moment to breathe and pause before the soldier lifts himself from the ground.
 He is ‘amazed’ and we feel a glimmer of magic and hope.
 The poet skillfully recreates the scene as though we are rewinding a film.
 We follow the alliterative trail of plosive ‘b’ sounds in ‘bled bad blood’, short words that convey the poet’s sense of anger and revulsion.
 This rage is further referred to by the use of the ‘slime’ and reference to ‘wounds’ which makes us pity the soldiers, sent out as machine gun fodder to die in the mud.

-We go back over what the men would have done prior to leaving the trenches, and their final kiss to those they loved back home.
+In this section of ‘Last Post’, we go back over what the men would have done before leaving the trenches, and their final kiss to those they loved back home.
 Using the technique of a list: ‘mothers, sweethearts, sisters, younger brothers’, Duffy ensures we feel the preciousness of these young lives and how each one meant so much to so many.

 The repetition in the short line ‘to die and die and die’ is a deliberate technique used to shock and pay homage to every single man lost.
 The iambic rhythm hammers home each ‘die’ and the short, monosyllabic sentence sits out starkly from the rest.
 Duffy does something similar in the next line as she breaks up the words from the Latin with dashes to emphasize that there is nothing sweet or good to die for one’s country in battle.
 Reading this line aloud, one is forced to draw attention to every syllable and each ‘No’ is a rebuke to this famous expression.

-In the following lines, Duffy conjures up comforting images, of the simple pleasures these men would have enjoyed before they were relegated to the fields of Ypres.
+In the following lines of ‘Last Post’, Duffy conjures up comforting images of the simple pleasures these men would have enjoyed before they were relegated to the fields of Ypres.
 The reader thinks ‘if only’ as she vividly creates the image of the men coming back to life ‘shaking dried mud from their hair/and queuing up for home.’
 The word ‘home’ sits starkly against the image of the mud and the four terrible words which precedes it: ‘all those thousands dead’.

 The caesura pause after ‘home’ makes us savor this thought of ‘what if it had happened differently?’ before she surprises us with the image ‘Freshly alive’, as though indeed, someone has waved a fairy wand and granted them life.
 This, we feel, is how it should have been.